 The New Gold Standard Approach

-Our expert team, a group that cut their teeth in email over the past two decades at places like ExactTarget (now Salesforce), Microsoft/Hotmail, SparkPost, Oracle, Aprimo, Return Path and more, agree that the gold standard for inbox testing is through analysis of optimized seedlist performance—seedlist testing the right way—while looking for meaningful changes in user-based engagement data.
+Our expert team, a group that cut their teeth in email over the past two decades at places like ExactTarget (now Salesforce), Microsoft/Hotmail, Adobe, SparkPost, Oracle, Aprimo, Return Path, and more, agree the gold standard for inbox testing is through analysis of optimized seedlist performance—seedlist testing the right way—while looking for meaningful changes in user-based engagement data.

 The focus of this blog is on the differences between non-optimized seedlists—the historical status quo and common approach—and the optimized seedlist analysis made possible with 250ok’s Seedlist Optimizer.
 We will also explain why email panel data and non-optimized seeds fail as a viable alternative to the gold-standard solution.

 We’ve detected an uptick in the number of myths promoted by other seed testing and panel data vendors, so we want to address some of their greatest hits.